aarongilly/notes/content/Bullet Journal Modules.md

 ## Collections

-- Day log - rapid logs kept throughout a day.
+- **Day log** - [[Rapid Logging]] kept throughout a day.
 Just the date at the top and a rapid log until tomorrow.
 Not indexed.
-- Future Log - grouping of many upcoming months in a box.
+- **Future Log** - grouping of many upcoming months in a box.
 Write stuff in the months that it has to happen.
-- Month Log - sequential listing of days, across from a task list for the month.
+- **Month Log** - sequential listing of days, across from a task list for the month.
 Write down what you did *after* you've done it.
-- Special collections - food trackers, lists of various types, all sorts of things can be done.
+- *Special collections* - food trackers, lists of various types, all sorts of things can be done.

 ---